To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Which one you pick is totally up to you, but if it is your first time in Morocco and you want some amazing desert pics, head to Chebbi.
 If you want peace, quiet, and it will be your second or third time in the desert, try out Chigaga.

-Wherever your departure city is, you will most likely arrive to the desert at night, grab dinner and go to sleep.
+Wherever your departure city is, you will most likely arrive at the desert at night, grab dinner and go to sleep.
 In the morning you will wake up, look at your window and realize the Sahara Desert is in your backyard.
 Seriously.
 In Merzouga, there is an entire strip of hotels (they’re quaint) that line the edge of the desert.
 It’s like someone placed the desert there on purpose.
 It doesn’t look real-like someone painted it on, but I promise you, it’s real.

 Next up, breakfast, and with the Sahara as a backdrop.
 Boujee?
 I think yes.

 Here is where having a tour guide was the best thing that could have happened to us.
 We rode out into the desert in the 4×4.
-Just us, cruising along, listening to Arabic music, and riding through the sand dunes like it was our last day on earth.
-The great thing about this was, we were able to get out, take photos, really take our time without worrying about anyone else being in the photos or feeling pressured to just take the picture quick so someone else could have a turn.
+Just us, cruising along, listening to Arabic music, and riding through the dunes like it was our last day on earth.
+The great thing about this was, we were able to get out, take photos, really take our time without worrying about anyone else being in the photos or feeling pressured to just take the picture quickly so someone else could have a turn.
 Super relaxing.
 Super Moroccan.

 During this time we also made a pit stop at one of the luxury camps for the super fancy people.
 The only difference between the ‘luxury camp’ and normal camp that I noticed was the luxury camp had full electricity and private showers and bathrooms in each of the tents.
 The luxury camp hosts gave us tea and snacks and were eager to strike up a conversation- they seemed a little bored.
 And then we were on our way.